-Issues related to diversity, equity, and inclusion are infinitely complex and there is no silver bullet that will solve them overnight (or even over many nights).
+Issues related to diversity, equity, and inclusion are infinitely complex, and no silver bullet will solve them overnight (or even over many nights).
 At their heart, they deal with inequities in race, gender, etc. that have been baked into the fabric of our culture.
-This means that progress is going to be hard-fought over a long period of time, require significant resources, and, in some cases, require taking two steps forward to take one step back.
+This means that progress will be hard-fought over a long period of time, require significant resources, and, in some cases, require taking two steps forward to take one step back.

 2. Set small-win goals that are clearly defined, discrete, and measurable

 If small-win goalposts are unclear, progress can’t be seen.
 An often overlooked area where companies can set small tangible goals is around inclusion and belonging.
 You can clearly articulate and measure goals around inclusion and belonging in two ways.